yoonmoonsick/YMS_KnifeJuggler/README.md

 ### Spells

 - Throw Dagger (Action), Throw Dagger (Bonus Action), Throw Dagger (Reaction) : Quickly throws a dagger, damaging the enemy and causing bleeding.
 After throwing a dagger, you go into Knife Juggling Fatigue.
+The spell obtained from this feat traces the same trajectory as the dagger's arrow thrown.
 - Main-hand Dagger Stab, Off-hand Dagger Stab: ake a melee attack causing bleeding with your dagger.
 After stabbing a dagger, you go into Knife Juggling Fatigue.
 You must be equipped with a dagger to use it.

 ### Status - Knife Juggling Fatigue